Interstate 80 Business (Sacramento, California): History

 The old I-80 was not signed as SR 51 but as a business route.
-Unlike most business routes in California, which run along locally-maintained streets through a downtown area, I-80 Bus was not assigned to the prefreeway alignment of US 40, but to a freeway.
+Unlike most business routes in California, which run along locally maintained streets through a downtown area, I-80 Bus was not assigned to the pre-freeway alignment of US 40, but to a freeway.
 The existence of two freeways, both numbered 80, caused some confusion, and, in 1996, the full route was given the Capital City Freeway name at the request of the Sacramento Area Council of Governments.
 This name appears on overhead signs at prominent interchanges.
 The route is referred to as Business 80, Biz 80, Capital City Freeway, Cap City Freeway, and US 50 (western section only) by residents and mapmakers.
 Caltrans does not normally use the I-80 Bus designation, except for signage and other related concepts like Cal-NExUS exit numbers (which are continuous along the business loop).
 Caltrans refers to the western half as US 50 and the eastern half as SR 51 for traffic condition reporting.

 Under the California Streets and Highways Code § 351.1, "Route 51 shall be signed Interstate Business Loop 80".
 There is no such mandate under § 350 for Route 50, thus Caltrans was able to start removing references to I-80 Bus on signage in the US 50 segment.
 Caltrans considers the Capital City Freeway to be from the interchange with US 50/SR 99 to I-80.
+Meanwhile, a separate legislative designation for I-305 has never been added to the Streets and Highways Code, and that Interstate remains unsigned to this day.

 Despite Caltrans's official signage and reporting practices, mapmakers may still show the I-305 and SR 51 designations, as well as the I-80 Bus/US 50 concurrency on the western segment.
 The SR 99 concurrency, running along US 50 and I-5 to northern Sacramento, is also not officially designated by Caltrans, but mapmakers will still also often show it as such.

 An earlier SR 51 was defined on July 1, 1964 on a section of pre-1964 Legislative Route 2, providing a loop east of I-5 (pre-1964 Legislative Route 174 there) through Orange via Main Street, around the Orange Crush interchange (where I-5 intersects with SR 22 and SR 57), and west back to I-5 in Anaheim via Orangewood Avenue.
 It was removed from the state highway system in 1965.